WordPress website setup tutorial

 Now that you already have this information with you, it’s time for you to begin with the first part of the setup.

-Setting up domain name to host
+Setting up a domain name to host

-Namecheap has a tutorial on how you can setup your domain name to connect to another hosting service.
+Namecheap has a tutorial on how you can set up your domain name to connect to another hosting service.
 So, take a look at the tutorial right here to begin with the setup.

 Once you already completed the setting, you need to wait for a little bit for the domain name to propagate after the nameserver change.